 The reason for the adjustment will appear in the ReasonCode column of the Adjustment Report.

-You can pay an adjustment balance through the PayPal Shipping Center in one of two ways.
+You can pay an outstanding adjustment balance through the PayPal Shipping Center in one of two ways.

 Pay with your next label purchase: When you purchase your next label, the adjustment cost(s) will be automatically added to the postage costs.

-Automatic charge from the PayPal Shipping Center: The PayPal Shipping Center will automatically charge your account payment method for the balance amount at the end of each business day after the nightly adjustments process.
+Automatic charge from the PayPal Shipping Center: The PayPal Shipping Center will automatically charge your account payment method for the outstanding balance at the end of each business day.

-For example, if you owe $1.00 for a USPS post-billing adjustment, the PayPal Shipping Center will charge your credit card $1.00 to return your balance owed to $0.00.
+For example, if you owe $1.00 for an adjustment, the PayPal Shipping Center will charge your credit card $1.00 to return your balance to $0.00.

-If you wish to dispute an Automated Package Verification (APV) adjustment, you will need to email USPS directly.
+If you wish to dispute an Automated Package Verification (APV) adjustment for a USPS shipment, you must email USPS directly.
 They have an email address specifically for this purpose: VerifyPostageHelp@usps.gov

-When emailing the Verify Postage Help department, include the following info:
+When emailing the Verify Postage Help department, include the following details:

 The package's Tracking Number